Node-RED IP Camera Integration

 ]

 Replace the debug nodes with your actual gate control and notification nodes.
-The msg.payload.plate_number field is available in both outputs for logging or display.
+For NVR setups, change "whiteList" to your group name (e.g., "Residents").

 Supported Event Types